cloudySkyyy/apcv498/README.md

 ### Overall Purpose and Goal

-- To develop an interactive database of an Arizona school district information to support university targeted outreach and growth.
+- To develop an interactive database containing an Arizona school district information to support university targeted outreach and growth.
 - Build Applied Computing opportunities for Arizona high school students.
 - Create an every growing / changing live database to be used as a resource for educators everywhere.